 The symptoms of post-holiday depression can really include some or even all of the following: anxiety, fatigue, irritability, mood swings, headaches, sleeping too much or too little, change in appetite, weight loss or gain, inability to concentrate, increased desire to be alone, and loss of interest in things you usually enjoy.

-Clinical psychologist Linda Blair says: ‘Bear in mind it takes a good three days to wind down when you go on holiday so likewise it will take you a bit of time to re-immerse yourself in real life.’
+Clinical psychologist Linda Blair says: ‘Bear in mind it takes a good three days to wind down when you go on holiday so likewise, it will take you a bit of time to re-immerse yourself in real life.’

 We recently came back from a family holiday to Cambodia.
 I am now on long service leave and therefore have no job except for blogging to return to, I thought our return from Cambodia would be a happy one!

 I think that to some extent all of the points in the image; that outlines the reasons for depression after traveling; applies to our return after coming back from holiday!

-2. The nostalgia that comes from having an awesome trip and knowing that it is a once in a lifetime memory!
+2. The nostalgia that comes from having an awesome trip and knowing that it is a once-in-a-lifetime memory!

 Knowing that there is no adventure or excitement awaiting us every single day and that some days will just be ‘boring’ as we get some jobs and housework out of the way!

-Visiting countries where the people have to go through a harder lifestyle than us and experiencing how people who work incredibly hard and have so little material things against their names, can be so incredibly happy with life!
+Visiting countries where people have to go through a harder lifestyle than us and experiencing how people who work incredibly hard and have so few material things against their names, can be so incredibly happy with life!

-5. And of course even as travel bloggers we still come home with a credit card bill that we need to repay before our next travels!
+5. And of course, even as travel bloggers we still come home with a credit card bill that we need to repay before our next travels!

-At 24 Weeks pregnant I could barely see those wanderlust feet of mine!
+At 24 weeks pregnant, I could barely see those wanderlust feet of mine!

 I have restless soul syndrome!
 And this being ‘stuck’ at home is making my after traveling depression pretty damn real!